top of page

 We will provide our veterinary services in accordance with the Royal College of Veterinary Surgeons Code of Professional Conduct.
 The veterinary surgeons are regulated in accordance with the Veterinary Surgeons Act 1966, to protect the public interest and to safeguard animal health and welfare.
 We will provide veterinary services to you during our normal business hours.

 You are responsible for making appointments to receive veterinary services.
-You can do so in person, or by contacting us at the email address, phone number or (where available) by using the online booking system on our website set out above.
+You can do so in person during a pre-arranged appointment, by contacting us by email, phone call, text, whatsapp or facebook message or (where available) by using the online booking system on our website.
 We do not guarantee that appointments will be available at your preferred time.

-We reserve the right to refuse to provide veterinary services in the future if you, due to the mobile nature of the business, fail to give reasonable notice of cancellation.
+We reserve the right to refuse to provide veterinary services in the future if you, due to the mobile nature of the business, fail to give reasonable notice of cancellation, advertise or share false information to the public, are rude or show unacceptable behaviour to any member of our staff, fail to pay for services and treatments, or any other action which the directors of the company find to be inappropriate.
 We expect all our clients to treat every member of our practice with courtesy and respect.

 Due to the mobile nature of our practice, we are only able to offer appointments and services in the form of house visits to the patients address.
-We reserve a full right to provide our services at a mutually agreed alternative address or location at our discretion.
+We reserve the right to amend timings of appointments with reasoning (such as unexpected road closures, extreme weather, vehicle issues, sickness, running ahead of schedule or any other unforeseen event which is out of our control etc) we will keep you updated as much as we can if there is any change to appointments.
 The registered practice premises serve only as an office and is not available for any in person treatment, appointments or collections of any kind.

 We do not tolerate rude or abusive behaviour towards our team and such behaviour directed to our team may result in withdrawal of our services.